bokesan/m3f/README.md

 ```

 The lines up to and including "GPS Coordinate" should be identical to
-the information that is shown by Phocus, except that `m3f` will sometimes
+the information shown by Phocus, except that `m3f` will sometimes
 display more details, such as the lens serial number.

 A "?" means that I have not yet been able to decode the information.